Lettuce Β· the diet plan for hungry AI

 The problem

-The agent has no map, so it scans.
 The bigger the repo, the more it scans.
+Every.
+Single.
+Time.

-Most of the wall-clock in a session is the agent finding its way around β€” not the edit you asked for.
+The agent spends most of the session finding its way β€” not making the edit you asked for.

-60% of input tokens, on average, go to context the agent could have looked up once.
+Burned on context the agent could have looked up once.

 How it works